jamaalroach/GithubPage/content/about.md

 {{< tweet 981532034106576901 >}}

 ## Projects
-My largest **project** so far was being a `Digital Officer` (project-based, 1 year) for a large German think tank's shot at digital publishing, digitally supported research, and digitalized science communication.
+My largest **project** so far was being a `Digital Officer` (project-based, 1 year) for a large German think tank's shot at digital publishing, digitally supported research, and digitized science communication.
 I also wrote a bit on the [methodology](https://projekt.swp-berlin.org/urbaneraeume/kapitel/zur-methode/#aufbau-konzept-und-tools-der-webseite) re: `digital tools` & the makings of the project's `website`.
 You can find out more [here](https://medium.com/@Fubits/urbane-r%C3%A4ume-proteste-weltpolitik-21f05d512cc4) (in German) or have your own look at the visuals [here](https://projekt.swp-berlin.org/urbaneraeume/kapitel/blacklivesmatter/#chronologie-blacklivesmatter).

 <a href="(https://projekt.swp-berlin.org/urbaneraeume/">![(**One visual element from the "Urban Spaces" project @ SWP Berlin)**](/img/about/urban_spaces_cover.jpeg "One visual element from the 'Urban Spaces' project @ SWP Berlin")</a>